tianyao-aka/EQuAD/README.md

 | device | which GPU to use | - |

-## To Do

-This is a re-implementation to improve readability.
-For Two-piece graph datasets, we adopt a different loss function to directly reweight samples (See Appendix E in the paper).
-This loss function is not included in the code yet, and will be contained in future revision.

 ## Citation
 If you find our paper and repo useful, please cite our paper: